 Policy 4.9.2 also allows for adjustments to appropriations throughout the fiscal year with Harbor Commission approval.
-Capital Improvement Project costs are appropriated when the District enters into a contract with project management, design, and engineering firms, and when bids
+Capital Improvement Project costs are appropriated when the District enters into a contract with project management, design, and engineering firms, and when bids are accepted for construction.
+When operating expenditures are expected to exceed appropriations due to unforeseen circumstances, the Harbor Commission may approve adjustments to the appropriations.

-The District is exempt from preparing a Board approved appropriation limit, set forth in the provisions of the California Constitutional Article XIII B, due to the provisions of Section 9 (c); "this section shall not apply to a district which existed on January 1, 1978, and that did not as of the 1977/78 Fiscal Year levy an ad valorem tax on property in excess of twelve and one-half cents (\$0.125) per one hundred dollars of assessed value."
+The District is exempt from preparing a Board approved appropriation limit, set forth in the provisions of the California Constitutional Article XIII B, due to the provisions of Section 9 (c); "this section shall not apply to a district which existed on January 1, 1978, and that did not as of the 1977-78 fiscal year levy an ad valorem tax on property in excess of twelve and one-half cents (\$0.125) per one hundred dollars of assessed value."